LikeTheSalad/aaper/.github/SETUP.md

 ### Branch protection on `release/**`

-The pre-release PR (`pre-release/{version}` → `release/{version}`) must also wait for CI before a human merges it, because merging that PR is what triggers publishing.
+The pre-release PR (`pre-release/{version}` → `release/{version}`) must also wait for CI before a human merges it, because this PR is the explicit human approval gate and merging it is what triggers `release-publish.yml`.

 Go to **Settings → Branches → Add branch protection rule** for `release/**`: